 2017 Winner: Dr. Damien Fair, Oregon Health & Science University

 Science of Learning Symposium

-The Science of Learning Symposium highlights early career scientists who are identified based on merit and overall fit with the Flux mission.
-The symposium takes place on Saturday September 16, 2017.
+For the 2017 Flux Congress, the Science of Learning Symposium, sponsored by the Jacobs Foundation, highlighted early career scientists who were identified based on merit and overall fit with the Flux mission.

 2017 Science of Learning Symposium winners